Hit the X to close...

 The CMS software exists in a hosted or ‘cloud’ environment.
 A SaaS CMS platform is flexible and scalable, allowing the software to keep up with the pace of a changing or growing business.
 Good examples of a SaaS solution are Concrete5 or TourCMS.

-For some larger and more detailed website builds, sometimes a more sophisticated content management system such as Umbraco and Sitecore will be needed so that it can grow with your business.
+For some larger and more detailed website builds, sometimes a more sophisticated CMS platform such as Umbraco and Sitecore will be needed so that it can grow with your business.

 Systems such as these are known to put the content at the heart of your website so that the rest of the website can be adapted around it, helping to enhance your content marketing strategy, whilst offering many options for website personalisation to ensure that your user experience can provide the best journey possible for your visitors.